microsoft/azuredatastudio/extensions/sql-migration/README.md

 ## Getting started
 Refer to [Migrate databases using the Azure SQL Migration extension for Azure Data Studio](https://docs.microsoft.com/azure/dms/migration-using-azure-data-studio) for detailed documentation on capabilities and concepts.

-## Assessment and SKU recommendation (Preview)
+## Assessment and Azure recommendations (Preview)
-The assessment and SKU recommendation feature evaluates the source SQL Server database(s) for migration readiness.
+The assessment and Azure recommendations feature evaluates the source SQL Server database(s) for migration readiness.

 It also generates right-sized SKU recommendations for your Azure target to meet the performance requirements of the source SQL Server database(s) with minimal cost.
 [Learn more.](https://aka.ms/ads-sql-sku-recommend)